ktappdev/secretnotes-go-backend/cli/README.md

 - ./sn
 - ./sn --url https://secret-note-backend.lugetech.com --autosave --autosave-debounce-ms 1200
 - ./sn --insecure (only if using dev HTTPS with self-signed certs)

+Autosave
+- Toggle in the app: press Ctrl+Shift+S (persisted to config immediately)
+- One-time for this run: ./sn --autosave (optional: --autosave-debounce-ms 1200)
+- Default debounce: 1200 ms (sensible balance between responsiveness and server load)
+- You can also edit preferences.autosaveEnabled and preferences.autosaveDebounceMs in the config

 First run
 - You’ll be asked: